 Undoubtedly he knows all that.
 He knows that eliminating the estate tax, a mainstay of his plan, will benefit the rich enormously and almost nobody else.

 He also knows that when he claims economic growth alone will erase the deficit, without raising taxes, he is inventing impossible numbers.
 As The National Memo's Howard Hill demonstrated yesterday, the assumptions behind his claims are ridiculous.
+For the numbers to work, he would have to create not 12 million jobs, as he promised to do by 2016, but 162 million — more than the total current U.S. workforce.
+Or else the jobs created would have to pay more than $443,000 per year on average, which is even less likely than Rafalca winning the dressage medal at the next Summer Olympics.

 At the same time, Romney accused the president of increasing the federal debt by an amount that is "almost as much … as all prior presidents combined."
 This charge, which he leveled before, is patently false and by now Romney must know it.
 The prior debt, mostly run up by George W. Bush and his Republican congressional cronies, stood above $10 trillion when Obama took office.
 The debt is now just over $16 trillion, mostly due to costs incurred by Bush and by Obama's successful effort to prevent a Depression.